A cosy cottage for couples or families to enjoy the farm

-If you're thinking about keeping pigs, or just love the idea of spending a day with these intelligent and fascinating creatures, Humble by Nature’s expert teacher Bob Stevenson will teach you everything you need to know to get started.
+If you're thinking about keeping pigs, or just love the idea of spending a day with these intelligent and fascinating creatures then the Pigs for Beginners course is the perfect place to start.
+Join Bob Stevenson, vet and internationally recognised pig expert, and learn everything you need to know to get started.

 This course is very practical.
 You will spend plenty of time with our wide variety of pigs: from Berkshires to Kune Kunes.